Capture of Fricourt

 Fricourt is a village that was fought over in July 1916, during the Battle of the Somme, which took place in France during the First World War.
 Fricourt is 3 mi from Albert, north of Bray and west of Mametz, near the D 938 road and at the junction of the D 147 with the D 64.
 The village is 20 mi north-east of Amiens and on the route of the Albert–Péronne light railway.
 Fricourt Wood was north-east of the village, with a château on the edge of the village and a number of craters, known as the Tambour (Kniewerk to the Germans) on the west side.
 Fricourt formed a salient in the German front-line and was the principal German fortified village between the River Somme and the Ancre.

 The ground sloped south-west from Bazentin ridge, divided by Willow Stream, which rose in Trônes Wood and flowed past the ends of the Mametz and Fricourt spurs.
 The stream was the inner boundary of the 7th Division on the right and the 21st Division on the left, of the XV Corps.
-German fortification of the area around Mametz and Fricourt had created a web of trenches 1200 yd deep behind the front-line trench, which was irregular making many angles from which an attacker could be engaged.
+German fortification of the area around Mametz and Fricourt had created a web of trenches 1200 yd deep behind the front-line trench, which was irregular, making many angles from which an attacker could be engaged.

 On 24 June 1916, the artillery preparation began for the Anglo-French offensive; the Fricourt area was subjected to several British gas attacks during the bombardment.
 Several mines were detonated just before 7:30 a.m. on 1 July, when British infantry attack on the German defences either side of the village began.
 By the end of 1 July, the village had been enveloped on three sides and during the night, the German garrison withdrew towards the second position.
-British patrols reported the retirement overnight and at noon on 2 July, troops of the 17th Division occupied the village and captured Fricourt Wood in the mid-afternoon.
+British patrols reported the retirement overnight and at noon on 2 July, troops of the 17th (Northern) Division occupied the village and captured Fricourt Wood in the mid-afternoon.